You are here

 D. Employment Application

-1. All candidates for regular faculty/staff employment (i.e. faculty, coaches, classified employees, and non-represented/management) must complete and sign an employment application.
+1. All candidates for regular faculty/staff employment (i.e. faculty, coaches, classified employees, non-represented/management) must complete and sign an employment application.

 The merit systems employment application is to contain a statement that the candidate’s signature authorizes the University to investigate all statements made on the application and permits the references and past employers to respond to questions concerning information contained in the application and concerning the candidate’s fitness for employment.